R. V. M.M (OPERATE MOTOR VEHICLE OVER 80)

 Location: Hamilton Ontario Court of Justice

-Client was stopped by police after he was observed parking his car at 2:36 am, outside of a bar in the City of Hamilton.
-2:36am, Hamilton Police approached our client.
-He advised that he and a friend had just left the bar after they had consumed approximately “two pitchers of beer”.
-2:37am, the Hamilton Police Officer radioed for a roadside breath test device.
-2:47am, the roadside demand was read.
-2:49am the client provided a sample of his breath into the roadside device registering a “fail”.
-Client was arrested for operating a motor vehicle with over 80 milligrams of alcohol in 100 millilitres of blood.
+Our client was stopped by police after he was observed parking his car at 2:36 am, outside of a bar in the City of Hamilton.
+At 2:36am, Hamilton Police approached our client.
+He advised them that he and a friend had just left the bar after they had consumed approximately “two pitchers of beer”.
+At 2:37am, the Hamilton Police Officer radioed for a roadside breath test device.
+At 2:47am, the roadside demand was read, following which, at 2:49am the client provided a sample of his breath into the roadside device registering a “fail”.
+Our client was arrested for operating a motor vehicle with over 80 milligrams of alcohol in 100 millilitres of blood.

-Appellate Level Caselaw research showed that the 10-11 minute delay for the arrival of the ASD, and the demand that followed, was a reasonable opportunity to contact counsel.
+Appellate Level Caselaw research showed that the 10-11 minute delay for the arrival of the Approved Screening Device, and the demand that followed, represented a reasonable opportunity to contact counsel.
 There existed a breach of our client’s right to counsel, allowing for the possibility of exclusion of the breath test results.
 Always looking to knock out our clients charges at the earliest possible moment, we presented the case law to the Crown at a scheduled pretrial.
 The Crown agreed that the breach was so significant that he withdrew the charges.

-Our client came to our office with no criminal record.
-Due to our expertises in impaired driving related law, He remained criminal record free, and was able to maintain his driver’s license.
+Our client came to our office with no criminal record, facing this charge.
+Due to our expertise in impaired driving law, he was able to remain free of a criminal record and was able to maintain his driver’s license after a full withdrawal of charges.